The angel of the Lord appeared to him in a blazing fire from the midst of a bush.

 2. God's Messengers deliver His messages

 This isn't difficult.
 Yahweh sends His messengers to deliver His messages.
-He sends them to speak His words on his behalf.
-So when people encounter Yahweh's messengers they know they are hearing from Yahweh Himself because that is why He sent His messengers - to speak His words.
-They speak on behalf of Yahweh so when people respond to His messengers/angels, they are responding to God Himself who sent these messengers to speak His words, His messages.
-Men are responding what God Himself is saying to them because His messengers are sent to speak His words.
+He communicates through His messengers and makes Himself known through His messengers.
+He sends them to represent Him and to speak His words on His behalf.
+So when people encounter Yahweh's messengers they know they are hearing from Yahweh Himself because that is the purpose of His messengers and that is why He sent His messengers - to represent Him and speak His words - to deliver His messages.
+They speak in the name of Yahweh so when people respond to His messengers/angels, they are responding to God Himself who sent these messengers to speak His words, His messages, and speak on His behalf.
+Men are responding to what God Himself is saying to them because His messengers are sent to speak His words, to deliver HIS messages.

 When the Scriptural facts are set before us, it is plainly obvious that appearances of Yahweh's messenger(s) are not appearances of Yahweh Himself.
 It is silly to suggest that Yahweh is His own messenger.
 Stephen also tells us this messenger/angel of Yahweh is indeed a messenger/angel.
 And we are plainly told at Hebrews 1:1-2 that God did not speak to His people in a Son until the last days which commenced at Jesus' resurrection.
 The claim that the angel of the LORD appearances are appearances of a pre-existing God the Son are obviously impossibly wrong.